 A more preventive and pro-active security approach would make sense in application development because it is the application which exposes internal APIs and interfaces to the external world of cyber risks.
 Ideally starting the security process with “Security by Design” at the very beginning of a development project by thinking about threat scenarios and security requirements.
 Afterwards, “DevSecOps” provides the security mindset and adequate tools and processes for continuous security hardening during development, testing and operations.
 However, such a preventive approach is still rare in IT.

-Shifting the focus towards Application Security is the logical next step (and a necessity) in cyber security – but it will require a substantial shift of mindset.
-Application Security needs a good story and some buzzwords as “Shift Left”, “Design by Security” and “DevSecOps” are quite useful in order to promote this change towards proactive security and continuous hardening on the application layer.
+Shifting the focus towards Application Security is the logical next step (and a necessity) in cyber security – but it will require a substantial shift of mindset and management attention.
+Application Security needs a good story in order to make this happen.
+Some buzzwords as “Shift Left”, “Security by Design” and “DevSecOps” are quite useful in order to promote this change towards proactive security and continuous hardening on the application layer.

 Compare this with “Safety by Design” in the automotive industry

 Compare the current security mindset in IT with the safety mindset in the automotive industry.
 It would be like delivering new vehicles without safety features and leaving it to the customer how to deal with it by adding them (safety steering wheel, bumpers, safety glass, safety belts or anti-lock braking systems) after the purchase.
 Some safety measures as crumple zones or airbags would be difficult to realize because they require some substantial changes e.g. on the car structure or interior design – which would not happen often because too expensive.